zowe/docs-site/docs/extend/extend-desktop/mvd-server-config.md

 The Zowe's App Server and ZSS rely on many required or optional parameters to run, which includes setting up networking, deployment directories, plugin locations, and more.
-These parameters can be specified in multiple ways: configuration files, CLI arguments, or environment variables.

-Every configuration option and requirement is documented within the application framework [json-schema file](https://github.com/zowe/zlux/blob/v2.x/staging/schemas/zlux-config-schema.json)

-# Configuration file
+# Configuration File
-In Zowe's server configuration file, app-server parameters can be specified within `components.app-server` as shown in the component [json-schema file](https://github.com/zowe/zlux/blob/v2.x/staging/schemas/zowe-schema.json), or `components.zss` for ZSS.
+The servers use a YAML file for configuration.
+The [global schema](https://github.com/zowe/zowe-install-packaging/blob/v2.x/staging/schemas/zowe-yaml-schema.json) describes the parts of configuration that are common between servers.
+The App Server specifically is configured by the `components.app-server` section of the YAML, and that section follows [this App-server schema](https://github.com/zowe/zlux-app-server/blob/v2.x/staging/schemas/app-server-config.json)
+ZSS is instead configured by the `components.zss` section, following [the ZSS schema](https://github.com/zowe/zss/blob/v2.x/staging/schemas/zss-config.json)
+The App server can additionally use CLI arguments or environment variables to override the YAML file.

-# Environment variables
+# Environment variables (app-server only)
 CLI arguments take precedence over the configuration file, but are overridden by the CLI arguments.
 The format is `ZWED_key=value`, where "ZWED_" is a prefix for any configuration object.
+The attributes specified will be put within the `components.app-server` subsection of the Zowe configuration.
-The key maps to a YAML object attribute, so to set the value of a nested object, such as the https configuration, you need multiple values.
+The key maps to a JSON object attribute, so to set the value of a nested object, such as the https configuration, you need multiple values.
 For example:
 ```
 node: